fineprint-global/fabio/README.md

 To cite FABIO work please refer to this paper: www.doi.org/10.1021/acs.est.9b03554

 ### License
-This repository provides all scripts and auxiliary data, which are distributed under the CC-BY-NC-SA License.
-I'd like to invite scholars and IO practitioners likewise to download and use, share and modify the scripts for non-commercial purposes.
+This repository provides all scripts and auxiliary data, which are distributed under the CC-BY-NC-SA 4.0 License.
+I'd like to invite scholars and IO practitioners likewise to download and use, share and modify the scripts for any non-commercial purposes.
 In case you are interested in a collaboration, I am happy to receive inquiries at <martin.bruckner@wu.ac.at>.

 ### Database
 The FABIO v1.0 database is available via Zenodo (http://dx.doi.org/10.5281/zenodo.2577067).